 As soon as they settled permanently in the Polynesian Islands at the end of the eighteenth century, both Catholic and Protestant missionaries fought against the practice of tattooing.
 Pōmare II, the second “king” of the dynasty of the same name, converted to Catholicism in 1812 and in 1819 drew up a code of rules which including the banning of tattoos.
 It is described as a practice which must be “completely abolished” as it “belonged to ancient and bad customs.”
 As Polynesians now had to be fully clothed in the newly Christianized society, the very raison d’être of tattooing was largely disappearing.
 Consequently, the great majority of motifs as well as the technique itself of tattooing were lost forever.

 At the beginning of the ’80s, the tatau once more occupied a major role in Polynesian society as this secular practice was re-appropriated and renewed.
 Of course, its sacred nature and role as a social marker, fundamental to traditional society, were considerably dimmed.
-Tattooing became the bearer of a determined reclaiming of the Polynesian identity, to which was obviously added an aesthetic dimension.
+Tattooing for the people of Tahiti became the bearer of a determined reclaiming of the Polynesian identity, to which was obviously added an aesthetic dimension.
 Now, many young Polynesians get themselves tattooed.

 Tattooists are now at work in nearly all the main inhabited islands of French Polynesia.
 Their reputation and the beauty of the Polynesian tatau are such that they attract visitors from elsewhere.
 Some Polynesian tattooists practice their art in many major cities of the world such as Paris, London or New York.
 Polynesian tattooing has gained an international reputation both because of its traditional roots and its very fashionable ethnic aesthetic.

-When the missionaries came to Tahiti, they tried to suppress the powerful, life-affirming and sensual sounds and movements that embody the music and dance of Tahiti.
-In the dance and rhythms, Tahitians give voice to their Mana, allowing it to rise from the sea, descend from the hills, and emanate from the soul of every man and woman who falls under its mesmerizing spell.
-Today’s Tahitian dance and music celebrates the resilience of Polynesian culture to overcome and maintain their sacred expressions of life.
-In ancient times, dances were linked with all aspects of life.
+When the missionaries came to Tahiti, they tried to suppress the powerful, life-affirming and sensual sounds and movements that embody Polynesian music and Tahitian dance.
+In the dance and rhythms, Tahitians give voice to their Mana, allowing it to rise from the sea, descend from the hills, and emanate from the soul of every Polynesian man and woman who falls under its mesmerizing spell.
+Today’s Tahitian dance and Tahitian music celebrates the resilience of Polynesian culture to overcome and maintain their sacred expressions of life.
+In ancient times, Tahitian dances were linked with all aspects of life.
 One would dance to welcome a visitor, to pray, to challenge an enemy or to seduce a mate.

 Today’s dance remains a powerful, potent symbol, especially when accompanied by the harmonic voices of the Tahitians, the thunder of traditional drums and plaintive song of conch shells.